teresahanak/wikipedia-life-expectancy/README.md

     - Adjusted $R^2$
     - MAPE
 - Pipelines
-    - Custom transformers
+    - Custom Transformers
-    - Production pipeline
+    - Production Pipeline
 - User Interface for Predictions
 <a id=versions a></a>
 ## Application and Package Versions